 - Avoid reliance on stars

 One of the chief barriers to good collaboration is groupthink: a desire for harmony that overrides the inclination to correct bad decisions.
-Psychological safety may be important in freeing up individuals to contribute to discussions – but if the group is too comfortable then a stultifying consensus may take hold, and ill-thought through ideas may go unchallenged.
+Psychological safety may be important in freeing up individuals to contribute to discussions – but if the group is too comfortable a stultifying consensus may take hold, and ill-thought through ideas may go unchallenged.

 In his landmark 1972 study, Victims of Groupthink, psychologist Irving Janis uncovered groupthink at the heart of some of the 20th century’s worst political miscalculations, from the failure to anticipate the bombing of Pearl Harbor to the escalation of the Vietnam War.